liu-yeqing/lab-mapreduce-hadoop-hdfs-hadoopstreaming/README.md

 	* Wait until the TASK group changes status from *Provisioning* to *Running*
 	* Run the job again, but now instead of having the output go into HDFS, make the output go into your S3 bucket.
 You will see that the job runs much faster and there will probably be more reducer processes and therefore more output files.

+**Create a text file called `scaling.txt` where you explain what happened when you re-sized the cluster.**

+## Submitting the Lab

+Make sure you commit **only the files requested**, and push your repository to GitHub!

+The files to be committed to the repository for this lab are:

+* `instance-metadata.json` from Exercise 1
+* `my-s3-bucket.txt` from Exercise 2
+* `my-hdfs-commands.txt` from Exercise 3
+* `my-first-hadoop-job-results.txt` from Exercise 4
+* `scaling.txt` from Exercise 7